*Wacom Intuos Pro Small & Medium currently 20% off. Find here

 Instead, go into mapping and create an even smaller active area, even on a small tablet, and that means you can use a flick of the wrist to move across the entire image.
 That’s pretty much all there is to setting it up.
 Within a day or two of this set-up, you’ll see how much better the tablet is, and then, of course, modify each button and setting to suit your particular needs.

 I hope this was of some help, and will help you bring out the most of Lightroom.
 This together with a great foundation in LR will show you just how robust this application is.
-Check out the Lightroom Workshop if you want to make the most of your investment and time – there is simply nothing better.
-If you’re now curious about getting a tablet check my reviews of the Small Wacom Pen & Touch and the Intuos Pro line.
+Check out the Lightroom Workshop if you want to make the most of your investment and time – there is simply nothing better, and of course SLR Lounge Premium members get that workshop and all the rest.